thehandsomezebra/palo_to_checkpoint/readme.md

 This script should work in bash environments and also powershell.

 I have commented nearly every line, just in case you would like to alter it for your own usages.
+The commenting is, hopefully, very newbie friendly - just in case you're a firewall guru and not a scripting guru.

 I hope this helps you out!!